KiriteeGak/python-naive-life/README.md

 # python-naive-life
-An attempt to create a particle swarm intelligence for resource finding an optimisatation
+An attempt for creating/visualising the settling of particle swarms for resources based on messaging based optimisation